Susana Jones, Urban Yogi

 My global search for a purposeful path led me to this career, which has entailed the kinds of sacrifices and breakthroughs one would expect of a yogi.
 My challenge is to "be alike in victory and defeat," as The Bhagavad Gita teaches us to do.
 I adopted the fictitious business name Urban Yogi in the fall of 2010 when D. Boyle of DCompress Downtown asked me, "who are you when you teach yoga?"

-Now that the majority of the world's population is urbanized, the name Urban Yogi feels more like a potentially common thread between the people of earth.
+Now that the majority of the world's population is urbanized, the name Urban Yogi feels more like the potential of a common thread between the people of earth.
 Yoga is union.
 We are one human family, with one home planet.
 We practice yoga to end the suffering that is in our control to prevent.
 What is out of our control we can handle with greater resilience because we are yogis.
 What we do on the yoga mat prepares us for whatever life presents to us.
 All it takes is a teacher, and our willingness to summon the powers we were born with in body, mind, and breath.

 In this seventh year of my life as Urban Yogi, I am more hopeful, humbled and amazed by yoga than ever.
 It is my dharma to share these teachings, and to equip our human family with tools for individual and collective healing.
 We can do this!